How I Set Up the Fire Door Check Template with Customers in Pilla

 Open the door fully, then let go.
 It should close completely on its own, with the latch engaging in the frame.

-Why this matters: A fire door that does not close fully is not a fire door — it is just a heavy door.
+Why this matters: A fire door that does not close fully is not a fire door.
 Any gap allows smoke and eventually fire to pass through.

 What to look for: Does the door close all the way without assistance?
 Does the latch click into the keep?
 Is there any gap visible between the door and frame when closed?